knowledge-kitchen

 What happens if I miss class because of a religious holiday?

-We observe NYU's Calendar Policy on Religious Holidays.
-Speak to the professor.
+We observe NYU’s Calendar Policy on Religious Holidays.
+Speak to the instructor, preferably in advance.

 Food